Celtic settlement of Southeast Europe: Great expedition in Greece

+Invasion of Macedon

+In the following battle against the Makedonians, the Gauls captured and decapitated the young king, Ptolemy Keraunos, son of Ptolemy I.

-Bolgios inflicted heavy losses on the Macedonians, whose young king, Ptolemy Keraunos, was captured and decapitated.
-However, Bolgios' contingent was repulsed by the Macedonian nobleman Sosthenes, and satisfied with the loot they had won, Bolgios' contingents turned back.
-Sosthenes, in turn, was attacked and defeated by Brennus and his division, who were then free to ravage the country.
+However, Bolgios's contingent was repulsed by the Macedonian nobleman Sosthenes, and satisfied with the loot they had won, Bolgios's contingents turned back.
+Sosthenes, in turn, was attacked and defeated by Brennus and his division, who were then free to ravage the countryside but not the walled cities since they lacked any kind of siege equipment.